CampaignChain/campaignchain-docs/ee/developer/installation.rst

 Installation
 ============

-CampaignChain Custom Edition can be installed out-of-the-box on various environments for different scenarios.
+CampaignChain Enterprise Edition can be installed out-of-the-box on various environments for different scenarios.

 Installation for Development